The Dresden Files: Background

+Publication history

+In 2007, ROC began publishing hardcover reprints of books one through six.
+Volumes 7-15 (Dead Beat through Skin Game) were published first as hardcover, then released in paperback several months later.

 Orbit Books purchased the series for UK publication and released the first novel, Storm Front, in September 2005, five years after the initial US release.
-They then proceeded to publish two books per month.
-In November 2007, Orbit Books purchased the rights to Changes, the 12th novel, as well as the 13th Dresden novel, Ghost Story.
+They continued to publish two books per month.
+In November 2007, Orbit bought the rights to Changes and Ghost Story, the 12th and 13th novels.

+In the USA, the series moved to Ace Books starting with Peace Talks (book 16).

-All 17 volumes of The Dresden Files, along with the companion short-story anthologies Side Jobs and Brief Cases, have been released as audiobooks.
-Originally, all except Ghost Story have been narrated by James Marsters.
-Per a release on Jim Butcher's website on June 27, 2011, he reported that, "due to scheduling conflicts", Marsters would be unable to voice Ghost Story; instead, the narration was performed by John Glover.
-James Marsters returned to read the Cold Days audio book.
-In April 2015, a rerecorded version of "Ghost Story" read by Marsters was released.
-The cover art for the series was created by Chris McGrath.
+All volumes of The Dresden Files, along with the companion short-story anthologies Side Jobs and Brief Cases, have been released as audiobooks.
+The first four novels were produced by Buzzy Multimedia Publishing, while later audiobooks were produced by Penguin Audio.
+All except Ghost Story were originally narrated by James Marsters.
+In a release on his website on June 27, 2011, Butcher reported that Marsters would be unable to voice Ghost Story, "due to scheduling conflicts"; instead, the narration was performed by John Glover.
+James Marsters returned to read the Cold Days audiobook.
+In April 2015, a rerecorded version of "Ghost Story" by Marsters was released.

-Skin Game, the 15th installment in the series, was a finalist for the 2015 Hugo Award for Best Novel.
-Skin Game was proposed as a nominee by both fantasy writer Brad Torgersen's "Sad Puppies" and science fiction and fantasy author Theodore Beale's "Rabid Puppies" slates; both "Puppy" slates engendered some controversy in the science-fiction and fantasy community, since slate voting had not previously been a part of the Hugos.
-The book placed fifth in the final tally of the votes, behind "No Award".

-While the cover art of each book portrays Dresden wearing a hat, in the novels themselves, he almost never does.
-This has become an in-joke between author, publisher and artist.
-In Changes, when his Godmother attempts to equip him with an armored helmet, he explicitly says "I don't do hats."
+The Science Fiction Book Club has released omnibus editions, with each of the four volumes reprinting two or three of the novels in the sequence.

+GraphicAudio is adapting the series as dramatized audio editions, beginning with Storm Front in August 2025.